 EDGE-10 interface is used for exchange of EDN configuration information.

 When one of the ECS is enhanced as an edge repository (ECS-ER) as defined in 6.3.4, making it the center of information for edge deployments, the ECS-ER receives information about edge deployments from other ECSs and stores it.
-In such deployments, EDGE-10 interface is used for exchange of both ECS configuration information i.e., ECS discovery and for exchanging EDN configuration information.
+In such deployments, EDGE-10 interface is used both for exchanging of ECS profile during ECS discovery and for exchanging EDN configuration information during service provisioning information retrieval.